Anshul-007/HyprLock_installer/README.md

     ```

 3. **Optional feature for dynamic wallpaper**

-    - For those who are on Hyde project can `add` below in ~/.local/share/bin/swwwallpaper.sh -> Wall_Cache()
-    ```bash
-    if [[ "${wallList[setIndex]}" == *.gif ]]; then
-        echo "GIFs are not supported by hyprlock yet..." else
-        # Convert current wallpaper to PNG and store in .cache/hyde as wall.png
-        magick convert "${wallList[setIndex]}" "${cacheDir}/wall.png"
-    fi
-    ```
-    - For those who are not on Hyde project need to make a directory where all wallpapers are dynamically changed and stored and then link that path to hyprlock.conf file in Style-wallpaper folder
+    - For those who are not on [Hyde](https://github.com/HyDE-Project) project need to make a directory where all wallpapers are dynamically changed and stored and then link that path to hyprlock.conf file in Style-wallpaper folder

-        `Note`: Use png format if possible or convert your images to png using imagemagick since hyprlock.conf {`wall.png`} can't be updated dynamically
 ## Usage

 ### Basic Installer